 Definition 2 (Expected Accuracy).
 Fix a network (V, E) with source nodes S and target node t and also fix the model parameters q and r.
-A rule's expected accuracy, E[A], is the expected value of accuracy over all different realizations (states $\boldsymbol{\theta}$, signals $\boldsymbol{\sigma}$ and link signs \boldsymbol{R}) and all different judgment outcomes.16
+A rule's expected accuracy, E[A], is the expected value of accuracy over all different realizations (states θ , signals σ and link signs R) and all different judgment outcomes.11

-Expected accuracy can be interpreted as the ex ante probability that the final judgement of the target node will be correct.
+Expected accuracy can be interpreted as the ex ante probability that the final judgment of the target node will be correct.
 If our belief b(t) correctly reflects the probability that target node t is of the positive type, then E[A(t)] = b(t) if $b(t) \ge 0.5$ and E[A(t)] = 1 - b(t) if b(t) < 0.5.

-While expected accuracy E[A] can in principle lie anywhere in the range [0, 1], already with random guessing of target node types, we achieve an expected accuracy of E[A] = 0.5.17 Hence, 0.5 is a lower bound on the performance of a sensible rule.
+While expected accuracy E[A] can in principle lie anywhere in the range [0, 1], already with random guessing of target node types, we achieve an expected accuracy of E[A] = 0.5.12 Hence, 0.5 is a lower bound on the performance of a sensible rule.
 At the other extreme, expected accuracy of any rule is bounded from above by the initial information given through the source nodes.
-For the case of one source node, $N_S = 1$, we have in particular that $E[A] \leq q$ for any rule; the equality is achieved when r = 1.
-The generalization of this upper bound to multiple source nodes is straightforward: with N_S source nodes, the highest possible expected accuracy is achieved when r = 1 and it equals the probability that the majority of N_S signals is correct plus one half the probability that there are equally many correct and false signals.
+For the case of one source node, $N_S = 1$, we have in particular that $E[A] \leq q$ for any rule; the equality is achievable when r = 1.